VIDEO: SA restaurant owner arrested on theft charges

 KENS 5 Eyewitness Jacob Benavidez shared cell phone video of officers with the San Antonio Police Department taking 44-year-old April Carter into custody.

-Benevidez told KENS 5 he called the police to Market Barbeque's City Base West location in the 2700 block of SE Military Dr. because Carter, the owner, was not paying his daughter and other employees.
+Benevidez told KENS 5 he called the police to Market Barbeque's City Base West location in the 2700 block of SE Military Dr. because Carter, the owner, was not paying his daughter - as well as her other employees.

 "Had to call the cops cuz they are refusing to pay their employees," Benavidez wrote on his video, "Don't come to market barbecue. this place is horrible."